Overview

 Closing a Request

-Requests that do not get responses will automatically close after 40 days.
+Requests that do not get responses will automatically close after 30, 40, or 50 days depending on the urgency level.
 If a response is made, however, whether by a community responder or a church responder, the request will remain open until the Agency Worker or Rep closes it.
-To close a request, the Agency Worker or Rep will select the reason for closing from the following list of options:
+To close a request, the Agency Worker or Rep will follow the process outlined in the section below.

 Canceling a Request